 Fellowship Training at Boston Medical Center

-A day in the life of a GI fellow Video
+A day in the life of a GI fellow video

 Boston Medical Center (BMC) is a private, not-for-profit, 487-bed, academic medical center located in Boston’s historic South End.
 The hospital is the primary teaching affiliate for Boston University School of Medicine.
 BMC emphasizes community-based care, with a mission to provide consistently accessible health services for all people.
-The largest safety net hospital in New England, BMC provides a full spectrum of pediatric and adult care servicOes, from primary care and family medicine to advanced specialty care.
+The largest safety net hospital in New England, BMC provides a full spectrum of pediatric and adult care services, from primary care and family medicine to advanced specialty care.

-The goal for our gastroenterology fellowship program is to create the future leaders in GI.
+The goal for our gastroenterology fellowship program is to create future leaders in GI.
 To help reach this goal, our program consists of four key components: clinical activities, procedural training, educational curriculum, and research experience.

 The first year is devoted to clinical training and is divided between Boston Medical Center and the Boston VA Medical Center.
 First-year GI fellows spend about one-third of their inpatient time at the West Roxbury VA.
-Link to .